-Amniocentesis is generally very safe.
+Amniocentesis is mostly very safe.
 There is a

-(hemorrhage), infection of the amniotic fluid (amnionitis), or leakage of
+(hemorrhage), infection of the amniotic fluid, or leakage of

 the test.
 Your doctor does all he or she can to put the needle in a safe spot.

-Most fetuses float away from the needle tip.
+Most fetuses move away from the needle tip.

 Amniocentesis has a

 very small risk of causing bleeding that could mix your blood and